rehypejs/rehype/packages/rehype-stringify/readme.md

 rehype focusses on making it easier to transform content by abstracting such internals away.

+A different plugin, [`rehype-format`][rehype-format], improves the readability of HTML source code as it adds insignificant but pretty whitespace between elements.
+There is also the preset [`rehype-minify`][rehype-minify] for when you want the
+inverse: minified and mangled HTML.

 ## Install

 This package is [ESM only][esm].